lov3wires/lov3wires/README.md

 # hello my lovelyz! ♡
 • thiz iz a wip becauze i am very unmotivated and lazy and tired (^_^;)

+• go to my frist link to read a short information about me !